ethereum-optimism/optimism-tutorial/sdk-estimate-gas/README.md

    - `MNEMONIC` is the mnemonic to an account that has enough ETH to pay for the transaction.

-   - `ALCHEMY_API_KEY` is the API key for an Optimism Goerli app on [Alchemy](https://www.alchemy.com/), our preferred provider.
+   - `ALCHEMY_API_KEY` is the API key for an OP Goerli app on [Alchemy](https://www.alchemy.com/), our preferred provider.

-   - `OPTIMISM_GOERLI_URL` is the URL for Optimism Goerli, if you use [a different node provider](https://community.optimism.io/docs/useful-tools/providers/).
+   - `OPTIMISM_GOERLI_URL` is the URL for OP Goerli, if you use [a different node provider](https://community.optimism.io/docs/useful-tools/providers/).

-   - `OPTIMISM_MAINNET_URL` is the URL for Optimism Mainnet, if you use [a different node provider](https://community.optimism.io/docs/useful-tools/providers/).
+   - `OPTIMISM_MAINNET_URL` is the URL for OP Mainnet, if you use [a different node provider](https://community.optimism.io/docs/useful-tools/providers/).

 1. Use Node to run the script